aws-observability/aws-otel-test-framework/docs/run-testing-framework.md

 ### 2.7 Run batch tests

-Batch testing allows a set of tests to be ran synchronously.
+Batch testing allows a set of tests to be run synchronously.
 To do this, a `test-case-batch` file is required in the `./terraform` directory.
 The format of the `test-case-batch` file is as such.